sgepigon/split-bill/README.md

 # split-bill

-FIXME: Write a one-line description of your library/project.
+A small library to split a bill using ClojureScript.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+We'll use a small example of splitting a dining bill to demonstrate some features of Clojure and ClojureScript.

 ## Setup